tris790/BotRoss/README.md

-# boteris
+# Bot Ross
 Discord Bot written in Javascript (Node)
-Using the Eris Api
+Using the Discord Eris Api